amrdraz/se-assignment/README.md

 - Internet
 - Google chrome
-- A plain text editor (preferably sublime)
-- mongodb
 - nodejs
 - git
 - A github account

-## Motivation

-We feel SE students will go through harsh trials in the near future, accordingly we thought of having you build an inspirational quote app.
-May it lift your spirit in your time of need.

 ## Task

-You are to __fork__ this repository and submit a pull request when you are done

 Your job is to create a simple test driven inspirational quotes application that will show you a new inspirational quote every-time you click on the page as well as the author of the quote in the bottom right, the quote should be loaded using ajax.

 The application should inform the user somehow on how he can use it, in my case I made it so that the first time the app starts it says on the screen that you should click/tap

 __A demo that will only work in chrome and basically just looks like what we want you to do can be found [here](http://amrdraz.github.io/inspire-me/)__

-> If you want to have fun you can modify the data we give you and create your own set of quotes - for example make it an Arabic movie quotes app.

 ### UI